 Each of us has the ability to make smart choices about our water usage.
 Making water infrastructure improvements a priority will ensure a sustainable supply for future generations.

-To see how you can apply innovative and sustainable water choices in your building planning, check out our case study on rain harvesting in a high-drought area.
+To see how innovative and sustainable water choices can be incorporated into your building planning, check out our case study on rain harvesting in a high-drought area.